vanda/vam-fractal/readme.md

 3. The `[name].html` document should use the [Nunjucks](https://mozilla.github.io/nunjucks/) Javascript templating language

 4. Set variants of the component in the `[name].config.js` Fractal configuration file

+## Linting

+The SASS is linted via [stylelint](https://stylelint.io/).
+The configuration and custom rule set is found in `/.stylelint.json`.
+When modifying or adding to the SASS please read through [the documentation around the rules](https://stylelint.io/user-guide/rules).

+The standard shareable SASS configuration for styleint, [stylelint-config-standard-scss](https://github.com/stylelint-scss/stylelint-config-standard-scss) is used.
+In an effort to adhere to this standard please only add to the `/.stylelint.json` configuration if agreed and absolutely necessary.

+The deployment and distribution will fail if the SASS linting fails.

 ## Adding a new SVG icon asset